MarkusRabe/cadet/README.md

 By default CADET produces certificates that can be checked by Certcheck, which was written by Leander Tentrup.
 Certcheck comes with the distribution of [CAQE](https://www.react.uni-saarland.de/tools/caqe/).
 To produce certificates that are compatible with [QBFcert](\url{http://fmv.jku.at/qbfcert/}) add `--qbfcert` option to the command line.

 Note that QBFcert standard is only compatible with the ASCII format of the AIGER standard, so be sure that the certificate file name ends with `.aag`.
 Also, be aware that QBFcert certificates cannot be minimized by ABC.

-### Input Formats

-CADET reads files in both QDIMACS and AIGER format.
-Files can be zipped with gzip, but must then end with the file ending gz or gzip.
-Details on the interpretation of AIGER files as 2QBF can be found in doc/user_guide.pdf